umexco/main-nginx-proxy/README.md

     - VIRTUAL_HOST=domain.com
 ```

-Then creating a config `www.domain.com.conf` with this content.
+Then create a config `www.domain.com.conf` with this content.
 Using variables in the SSL path is unfortunately not possible due to permissions.
 ```perl
 server {
    listen 80;